natstar93/RockPaperScissors/README.md

 #### TODO

 * Tests for Winner logic
-* Creat and use IO interface
+* Create and use IO interface
 * Review naming
 * Review some of the classes.
 Some implementation is assuming knowledge of other classes rather than just methods.
 I don't like it and need to fix it.
 * Extend to > 2 players?
 Not sure how this would work.